AdamKBeck/Fermat-s-Last-Theorem-Approximator/README.md

 # Fermat-s-Last-Theorem-Approximator

-This program intelligently estimates a solution for Fermat’s last theorem for n = 3.
+This program estimates a solution for Fermat’s last theorem for n = 3 via the squeeze theorem.

 https://en.wikipedia.org/wiki/Fermat%27s_Last_Theorem